 - Keep the person still.
 Place heavy towels on both sides of the neck or hold the head and neck to prevent movement.
-The goal of first aid for a spinal injury is to keep the person in much the same position as he or she was found.

 - Provide as much first aid as possible without moving the person's head or neck.
 If the person shows no signs of circulation (breathing, coughing or movement), begin CPR, but do not tilt the head back to open the airway.
 Use your fingers to gently grasp the jaw and lift it forward.
 If the person has no pulse, begin chest compressions.